sysadminmike/couch-to-postgres/README.md

 First install the postgres extension pgsql-http  at https://github.com/pramsey/pgsql-http

-See note about pgsql-http module install if you not sure how to install a postgres extension.
+See note about pgsql-http module install if you not sure how to install a postgres extension - note this has just been updated to handle PUT and DELETE requests - i have not yet had a chane to test anything i have done on this page with the new version but will try to shortly but think any reference to http_post need updating as the new version specifies:

+	http_post(uri VARCHAR, content VARCHAR, content_type VARCHAR)

+But on this page I am using the old one:

+	http_post(url VARCHAR, params VARCHAR, data VARCHAR, contenttype VARCHAR DEFAULT NULL)

+So please bear this in mind if setting this up.

 Then add it in the database you want to use: